jboates01/fulcrum-active-fitness-gym/README.md

 ## Development Process

-The development of Fulcrum Active Gym involved several stages.
+The development of Fulcrum Fitness Gym involved several stages.
 Below is a detailed explanation of each stage:

 ### 1. Project Planning and Rationale
-The primary rationale for designing this application is to address the growing need for efficient and effective gym management and user engagement solutions.
-In today's fast-paced environment, gym owners and managers face numerous challenges, including membership management, class scheduling, trainer assignments, and maintaining user engagement.
-Traditional methods often fall short in providing a seamless experience, leading to operational inefficiencies and decreased customer satisfaction.
-The project aims to provide a comprehensive solution for gym management and user engagement.
+The rationale for this application addresses the need for efficient gym management and enhanced member engagement.
+Gym owners face challenges like membership management, class scheduling, and maintaining user engagement, which traditional methods often fail to solve.
+This project integrates various aspects into one platform, providing information on gym facilities, trainer social media profiles, member testimonials, special events, and an interactive contact form.
+By automating tasks, streamlining communication, and offering personalised experiences, the application enhances management efficiency and member satisfaction.
+This comprehensive approach improves operations and fosters a stronger sense of community and loyalty among gym members.

 ### 2. Custom HTML and CSS
 The application was developed using custom HTML and CSS code, ensuring compliance with official validation standards:
 - **HTML Validation:** The HTML code passed through the W3C validator with no issues.
 - **CSS Validation:** The CSS code passed through the official Jigsaw validator with no issues, including advanced techniques such as CSS media queries for responsiveness.

+## User Experience (UX)

+### User Stories

+#### First Time Visitor Goals
+- **As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the gym.**
+  - Upon entering the site, users are greeted with a clean and easily readable interface that clearly conveys the purpose of the gym.
+  - The homepage features an engaging image that gives an immediate sense of the gym's atmosphere and offerings.
+- **As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.**
+  - The site is fully responsive, ensuring optimal viewing on all devices.
+  - The navigation bar is straightforward, allowing easy access to all sections of the site.
+- **As a First Time Visitor, I want to look for the services the gym provides.**
+  - Detailed pages outline the various services offered by the gym, making it easy for visitors to find the information they need.

+#### Returning Visitor Goals
+- **As a Returning Visitor, I want to find information about the different services the gym provides.**
+  - The services page is updated regularly, providing comprehensive details about all available classes and facilities.
+- **As a Returning Visitor, I want to find the best way to get in contact with the gym.**

 ### 3. Screenshots and User Stories
 Screenshots of the finished project are included to illustrate the user interface and functionality, aligning with relevant user stories.
 These visuals provide a clear representation of how the application meets user needs.